kellan/laughingmeme/_posts/asides/2008-02-20-steve-loughran-how-do-you-know-you-have-a-spof-single-point-of-failure-you-always-have-one-how-do-you-find-it-you-dont-it-finds-you.md

 ---
 id: 3778
-title: 'Steve Loughran:  &#8220;How do you know you have a SPOF (single point of failure)?
+title: 'Steve Loughran:  "How do you know you have a SPOF (single point of failure)?
 You always have one.
 How do you find it?
-You don&#8217;t: it finds you&#8221;'
+You dont: it finds you"'
 date: '2008-02-20T19:26:38+00:00'
 author: Kellan
 layout: post